 This is the first of a series of six Bible studies.
-Although you may get the gist of the answer by looking at the comments we append, the study will be more meaningful if you look up the Scriptures and take time to think about it, rather than reading through in a hurry.
+Although you may get the gist of the answer by looking at the comments we include, the study will be more meaningful if you look up the Scriptures and take time to think about it, rather than reading through in a hurry.

 Scripture describes the gospel in numerous ways.
 Here's how the word is most often used: